surfedushare/search-portal/README.md

 - [Harvesting](harvester/README.md#Harvesting on AWS)
 - Index recreation.
-See: `invoke -h hrv.index-dataset-version` (this doesn't collect documents from sources like harvesting, but does recreate Elastic indices for a Dataset)
+See: `invoke -h hrv.index-dataset-version` (this doesn't collect documents from sources like harvesting, but does recreate indices for a Dataset)
 - [Terraform](https://www.terraform.io/intro)

 #### Active containers/versions